 - Disbursements (amounts we pay on your behalf) such as notaries or bailiff's fees

 - Specific expenses, such as travel expenses, courier services or translation costs

 Conflict of interest

 We will send statements of fees and expenses periodically to cover the work we have performed on the matter and disbursements we have made on your behalf during the period.
-Our statements of fees and expenses are payable upon receipt.
+Our statements of fees and expenses are payable as from the date of receipt.
 As our client you are the person responsible for the payment unless we have agreed otherwise in writing.
-If our statements are not discharged within one month of the date thereof, interest will be charged as provided for by Directive 2011/7/EU of the European Parliament and of the Council of 16 February 2011 on combating late payments in commercial transactions.
+In case of late payment, interest will be charged as provided for by Directive 2011/7/EU of the European Parliament and of the Council of 16 February 2011 on combating late payments in commercial transactions.
 After we have sent you a statement of fees and expenses, we may deduct the amount due from any monies we hold, or may in the future receive, on your behalf within one month of the date of the statement unless we have received payment during that period.
 We may ask you to pay one or several fee installments in advance, both at the start of our engagement and as the matter progresses.
 If you fail to pay such fee installments, we reserve the right to cease our work on your behalf and charge you for any work already done.